DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/03toc.md

 <a href="ch005.xhtml">1\.
 From Algorithmic Culture to Algorithmic Anxiety</a>

 <a href="ch006.xhtml">2\.
-Masked and Camouflaged: Thwarting Off FacialRecognition Algorithms, or The Possibility of Self</a>
+Masked and Camouflaged: Thwarting Off Facial Recognition Algorithms, or The Possibility of Self</a>

 <a href="ch007.xhtml">3\.
 A Specter, a Deity and a Flood in the Black Box of Finance, or the Possible in the Actual</a>